 Temporal Patterns – JULIANE SHIBATA

-Integrating real flowers with ceramic ones, Shibata explores the ephemeral in a large-scale installation representing the four seasons.
-She engages with the historical and cultural meanings of particular flowers and celebrates both ornamental and time-based patterns encountered throughout life.
+Integrating real flowers with ceramic ones, Shibata explores the ephemeral in a large-scale installation that celebrates both ornamental and time-based patterns encountered throughout life.

 Juliane received her MFA in Ceramics from Bowling Green State University, having previously graduated from Carleton with a BA in Studio Art.
 She has taught at Carleton College in Northfield, Minnesota and Hope College in Holland, Michigan.
 She was selected as a 2016 Emerging Artist by Ceramics Monthly and has been an artist in residence at the Appalachian Center for Craft in Tennessee and The Pottery Workshop in Jingdezhen, China.
 Juliane received 2018 and 2014 Artist Initiative grants from the Minnesota State Arts Board and her work belongs to the permanent collection of Northern Arizona University’s Art Museum and the Brown-Forman Collection.